 By CHRISTINA ANDRONESCU

-Countless studies have shown that diversity in schools not only better prepares students for an increasingly diverse society and global economy, but also improves cognitive skills, such as critical thinking and problem solving, among students of all socioeconomic backgrounds.
+Studies have shown that diversity in schools not only better prepares students for an increasingly diverse society and global economy, but it also improves cognitive skills, such as critical thinking and problem solving, among students of all socioeconomic backgrounds.
 Students that interact with peers of different backgrounds gain social-emotional benefits as well; the increased tolerance and cross-cultural dialogue only serve to improve civil society.

 “I noticed around campus that a lot of people feel underrepresented, especially in Redlands,” said BSU President Evadney Brooks.
 “I also noticed that a lot of opportunities that were offered to my friends at other high schools [through BSU] were not offered here.
-I just wanted to open those possibilities to our students.”
+I just wanted to open those possibilities to our students,” said Brooks.

 BSU Vice President Nena Ojukwu hopes that in the long-run the club will successfully “educate students about African American history and culture,” but for now the main short-term goal is “to have fun.”

 Brooks further elaborated on BSU’s future plans: “Our long-term goal is to establish an impactful and lasting club.
 Right now we’re working on making everything more permanent by listing and outlining all the activities we could do for years to come.
-I don’t want to make a club and once I leave, it dies out; I want BSU to stay.”
+I don’t want to make a club and once I leave, it’ll die out; I want BSU to stay.”

 At meetings, BSU will hold “Real Talks,” biweekly discussions of controversial political or social topics, and organize games that relate to the matters discussed in the Real Talks.
 The leadership of BSU strives to involve students of all backgrounds in their discussions, as “having many perspectives from different minority groups is better than having the voice of just one minority group,” according to Brooks.